Trac3yTran/WordsofFortune_RubyApp/README.md

 Feature 1: Play classic world game inspired by the TV show.

 - Each round of game contains a category and blank word puzzle with each blank representing a letter in the answer.
-The user spins the wheel and guesses a letter until they can solve the word puzzle and winning prizes along the way.
+The user spins the wheel and guess a letter until they can solve the word puzzle and winning prizes along the way.

 Feature 2: Timer and Scoreboard